After Telling Moderator Climate Question 'Misses the Mark,' Sanders Says Real Issue Is Will We 'Save the Planet for Our Children and Grandchildren'

 "It is not an issue of relocating people from towns," Sanders continued.
 "The issue now is whether we save the planet for our children and grandchildren.
 The issue, as you should know, what the scientists are telling us, is that they have underestimated the threat and severity of climate change.
 We're talking about the Paris Agreement—that's fine—it ain't enough."

-"The United States has got to lead the world, and maybe—just maybe—instead of spending $1.8 trillion a year on war, globally, on weapons of destruction," he continued, "maybe an American president (ie. Bernie Sanders) can lead the world.
+"The United States has got to lead the world, and maybe—just maybe—instead of spending $1.8 trillion a year, globally, on weapons of destruction," he continued, "maybe an American president (ie. Bernie Sanders) can lead the world.
 Instead of spending money to kill eachother, maybe we pool our resources and fight our common enemy which is climate change."

 Watch: